 - Task-specific method statements.

-- An application to Scottish Environment Protection Agency (SEPA) for a Construction Run-off Licence.
+- An application to Scottish Environment Protection Agency (SEPA) for a Construction Runoff Licence.

 - Site Waste Management Plan.

-The implementation of the CEMP (including procedures, record keeping, monitoring and auditing) will be overseen by an environmental professional, referred to as the Environmental Clerk of Works (ECoW).
+The implementation of the CEMP (including procedures, record keeping, monitoring and auditing) will be overseen by an environmental professional, referred to as the Ecological Clerk of Works (ECoW).
+Additional technical experts (ecologists, archaeologists, etc.) will be appointed to support the ECoW as required.

-Monthly environmental management meetings will be held between the ECoW, Planning Monitoring Officer (PMO), the Contractor and the Applicant to provide updates on environmental mitigation measures and performance and identify actions for improvement where necessary.
+Monthly environmental management meetings will be held between the ECoW, Planning Monitoring Officer (PMO), the Principal Contractor and the Applicant to provide updates on environmental mitigation measures and performance and identify actions for improvement where necessary.

-More detail on specific roles and responsibilities is provided below.
+More detail on specific roles and responsibilities is provided below: